chbailly/magicFlash/README.md

 But with a ratio P/F which is smoothed with a gaussian filter whose standard deviaton can be set.
 Again this does NOT smoot the details of the image, but it will have an impact on the edges of the shadows

+# use for masking

+It is possible to compute a shadow image which represents the relative difference, as explained above.

+# Possible uses

+* Allow to acentuate the effects of a flash in bright sun light.
+This may be off camera flash
+* fill flash for a portrait, so disminish the effects of the shadow
+* mix ambient/flash light at will